tinted-theming/home/PROJECT_GOVERNANCE.md

    - Appoint a temporary or new maintainer if the original maintainer is no longer active.

-### Succession Planning
+### Succession Planning and Admin Changes

-To prevent prolonged unresponsiveness, it is advisable to periodically review the activity of admins and maintainers.
-If an admin becomes permanently inactive, the remaining admins may appoint a replacement from active community members.
-Similarly, inactive maintainers may be replaced or supplemented by other contributors with a track record of involvement in the project.
+To ensure the smooth operation of the project and prevent prolonged unresponsiveness, it is important to periodically review the activity of admins and maintainers.
+When an admin becomes permanently inactive, steps must be taken to maintain effective leadership.
+This may involve appointing a replacement from active community members or making other necessary changes.

+Admins may also step down voluntarily or be asked to step down by a majority of the other admins.
+In either case, the following process will be followed:

+#### 1. Notifying the Community

+The other admins and the community should be notified as soon as possible.

+#### 2. Choosing a New Admin

+The remaining admins, with input welcome from the community, will select a new admin.
+Candidates should be contributors who have shown commitment to the project.

+The selection process will involve consensus or a majority vote among the remaining admins.

+#### 3. Transition Period

+During the transition, the outgoing admin will be offboarded by having admin access removed from GitHub and other services.

+#### 4. Final Steps

+Once the new admin is appointed and the transition is complete, the outgoing admin will officially step down.
+The change should be documented, and the community will be informed.

+#### 5. Post-Departure Involvement

+Former admins are welcome to remain involved in the project in any capacity they choose, whether as contributors, advisors, or in another role.

 ## 2. Template-Specific Governance